-Federal government contract vehicles come in various forms.
+Federal government contract types come in various forms.
 One of the most complex types is the cost-reimbursement contract.

 A cost reimbursement contract, on the other hand, occurs when the contracting parties are not quite sure about the cost of services.